 C404.7 Heated-water circulating and temperature maintenance systems.
 Heated-water circulation systems shall be in accordance with Section C404.7.1.
 Heat trace temperature maintenance systems shall be in accordance with Section C404.7.2.
 Controls for hot water storage shall be in accordance with Section C404.7.3.
-Automatic controls, temperature sensors and pumps shall be accessible.
-Manual controls shall be readily accessible.
+Automatic controls, temperature sensors and pumps shall be in a location with access.
+Manual controls shall be in a location with ready access.

 C404.7.1 Circulation systems.
 Heated-water circulation systems shall be provided with a circulation pump.
 The system return pipe shall be a dedicated return pipe or a cold water supply pipe.
 Gravity and thermo-syphon circulation systems shall be prohibited.
 Controls for circulating hot water system pumps shall start the pump based on the identification of a demand for hot water within the occupancy.
 The controls shall automatically turn off the pump when the water in the circulation loop is at the desired temperature and when there is no demand for hot water.